Vietnam.vn - Nền tảng quảng bá Việt Nam

 Scientists are using aluminum scandium nitride to develop computers that can operate on extremely hot planets like Venus.
 (Photo: SCIEPRO)

-One of the team's most remarkable findings was that the devices could handle one million read cycles and maintain a stable on-off ratio for more than six hours, an unprecedented result, said Dhiren Pradhan, a postdoctoral researcher in electrical and systems engineering at the University of Pennsylvania.
+One of the team's most remarkable findings was that the devices could handle one million read cycles and maintain a stable on-off ratio for more than six hours, an unprecedented result, said Dhiren Pradhan, a postdoctoral researcher in electrical and systems engineering at the University of Pennsylvania in the US.

 In particular, scientists say a new era of silicon-free computing devices could emerge that integrates memory and processing closer together for data-intensive tasks like artificial intelligence (AI).

-Scientists believe that the new approach – combining heat-resistant memory and processors together – could eventually lead to AI processing in extreme conditions on other planets.
+Scientists believe the new approach – combining heat-resistant memory and processors together – could eventually lead to AI processing in extreme conditions on other planets.

 According to Live Science